Are you struggling to bring in a steady stream of high-converting organic traffic?

 Descriptive jump links:

-It's like a traditional table of contents that allows your readers to quickly navigate to a section of high-interest in your content.
+It's like a traditional table of contents that allows your readers to quickly navigate to a section of high-interest.
 This strategy feeds into readers scanning behaviors (mentioned above).
 Use it to your advantage, not against it.

 For example, I used one in this list building post to make it easy for readers to find specific list building tactics they were most interested in learning: